johnwang507/toyingstuff/datawell/README.md

      -l, --colength                 15       How many characters can a column hold, e.g., the column size.
      -f, --no-fixedlen, --fixedlen  true     Should the size of every column be the same.
      -s, --seperator                (tab)  What character will be the seperator for columns.
 This character will not be in characters seeds.
      -w, --no-words, --words        true     Use only lowcase alphabet character as seeds to generate random string    .
 Otherwise all visiable characters will be used.

+Generate 5 records with 5 columns each:

     JohnsMM:target john$ java -jar datawell-0.1.0-standalone.jar -n 5 -m 5
     nmlpxbpivmztoma xktetblnmyvxhdl xtgmzlykrngzcsb jkprwbgvgaxmiqe sezjpzuudckvseh
     arsuwunbukyedbi pdfqixewolehlhd tetjdgjaxbdnmbg pvpdpubxqhdobvl hvonlphsnlmsijh